nickrgarner/service-garage-manager/README.md

-An example of my work in Java from this past semester.
-Thank you for your interest!
+Program to track customers and service plans for an auto repair shop.
+Example of one of my early Java projects and unit test programming.